MMMMMMorty/extract_mapping_demo/README.md

 # This is a Demo

+This demo is not general now, it just for the template created by "helm create <project_name>"

 ## Problem

 Mapping file contains mapping of every field in the object from the templated chart to the original file and line.